 If a bricks-and-mortar operation (and all the hassles that go along with one), doesn’t interest you, go virtual.
 Teach long distance over the internet.
 Consult.
 Coach.
 Process forms for a bank or a tax agency long distance.
 I know people doing every one of these things right now to earn an income in places where they decided they wanted to live but then realized they couldn’t quite afford.

 You could also earn your way around the world as a travel writer, a copywriter, a photographer…

 When we moved to Panama City, one of Lief’s first thoughts was, “Let’s open a Taco Bell!”

 Lief likes Taco Bell.
 There wasn’t one in Panama City when we arrived on the scene.
 So Lief began looking into franchise opportunities with the king of fast taco food… only to discover that, in fact, the franchise for Panama had been purchased and the first Taco Bell was to open soon.

 It did.
-Today there are at least eight across Panama City, all doing well as far as we can tell.
+Today there are at least six across Panama City, all doing well as far as we can tell.
 Certainly, Lief does his part to keep the taco revenues flowing.